Online Sessions with Space Dave

 If possible, I like to join the meeting with you and any other leaders about 5 to 10 minutes before the scheduled start time.
 This gives us a chance to check that everything is working, to go over the plan, and for you to tell me anything I might need to know about the participants.
 However, it's not critical that we do this.
 In some cases I join the meeting half way through; for example, you may want to do some other activities before I join.

-Once we're all in the meeting and ready to start, we normally "spotlight" my video (in Zoom), or otherwise ensure that participants are always seeing my screen enlarged.
+Once we're all in the meeting and ready to start, we normally "spotlight" my video, or otherwise ensure that participants are always seeing my screen enlarged.
 I don't need to share my screen—my normal camera output contains everything we need.

-I'll take questions as we go but I may not be able to answer all of them.
+I can take questions throughout the session.
 It's helpful if you can keep an eye out for participants with their hands up, and prompt me to take questions from those who've been waiting longest.
 I aim to give all participants the chance to ask at least one question, ideally more.